 How I write Python

-- DOM: Selectolax.
-Why?
-Faster than Beautiful Soup with html5lib and even html5-parser.
-Easier to install than html5-parser because it doesn’t require disabling binary wheels for lxml.
-The API more type-friendly.
+- Easier to install than html5-parser.
+Doesn’t require disabling binary wheels for lxml.

 MultiDict